Sayed Darwish: Death

-The life of the Sayed Darwish ended on September 10, 1923 at the young age of thirty-one.
+The life of the Sayed Darwish ended on 10 September 1923 at the young age of thirty-one.
 There are many accounts of the cause of his death, including that he died of an overdose of drugs, but his grandchildren have denied that story based on a letter in his handwriting in which he tells his friend that he stopped going out and staying up late with everything that accompanied that, with a tone of warning.
-Grandchildren also relied on what was mentioned in Badi’ Khairi’s memoirs—that Sheikh Sayed Darwish quit drugs.
+Grandchildren also relied on what was mentioned in Badi' Khairi's memoirs—that Sheikh Sayed Darwish quit drugs.
 They use as further evidence his songs that advise the people to stay away from drugs.

 Legacy

 At the age of 30, Darwish was hailed as the father of new Egyptian music and the hero of the renaissance of Arab music.
 Journalist and historian Samir Kassir credited Darwish specifically with having "brought in completely new orchestration" to Arab music, thereby modernizing the genre.

 He is still very much alive in his works.
 His belief that music was not merely for entertainment but an expression of human aspiration imparted meaning to life.
 He is a legendary composer remembered in street names, statues, a commemorative stamp, an Opera house, and a feature film.
 He dedicated his melodies to the Egyptian and pan-Arab struggle and, in the process, enriched Arab music in its entirety.

 The Palestinian singer and musicologist, Reem Kelani, examined the role of Sayyid Darwish and his songs in her programme for BBC Radio Four entitled "Songs for Tahrir" about her experiences of music in the uprising in Egypt in 2011.

-On 17 March 2011, Google celebrated Sayed Darwish's Birthday with a doodle.